 The Phase 3, and future Phase 4, concentrator design is similar to the existing Phase 1 and Phase 2 concentrators in the Kakula area.
 The primary difference is in the position of the regrind circuit.
-The Phase 3, and future Phase 4, circuits will incorporate a run-of-mine stockpile, followed by primary cone crushers operating in closed circuit with vibrating screens to produce 100% passing 50 millimetres (mm) material that is stockpiled.
+The concentrators, will incorporate a run-of-mine stockpile, followed by primary cone crushers operating in closed circuit with vibrating screens to produce 100% passing 50 millimetres (mm) material that is stockpiled.